 The guidance you need to succeed

 Take the confusion out of pursuing a degree in the biological sciences by using our advising resources.

 - Know your catalog.
 The requirements for your degree are listed in the catalog when you start your college education, and you are responsible for meeting these requirements.

-- Visit the Biological Sciences Advising Center in the Biological Sciences Building (building 21), room 257 and 258.
+- Visit the Biological Sciences Advising Center in the Biological Sciences Building (building 21), rooms 244, 257 and 258.
 Our full time academic adviser and several biological sciences faculty advisers are here to help you.

 We suggest taking an average of 15 credits per semester to earn your degree in eight semesters (four years).